windy-li/mallocli.github.io/sql/trips-and-users.md

 ## Trips and Users

 The Trips table holds all taxi trips.
 Each trip has a unique Id, while Client_Id and Driver_Id are both foreign keys to the Users_Id at the Users table.
-Status is an ENUM type of ('completed', 'cancelled_by_driver', 'cancelled_by_client').
+Status is an ENUM type of (‘completed’, ‘cancelled_by_driver’, ‘cancelled_by_client’).

 ```
 +----+-----------+-----------+---------+--------------------+----------+